pythian/terraform-chefsolo/README.md

 See the knife-solo documentation [here](http://matschaffer.github.io/knife-solo/).

 # chef-solo usage
+To get started, connect to the chef-workstation host.
 - Log in as user 'ec2-user' with your EC2 private key and the public DNS address output by Terraform.
 - Change to the chef-repo directory, where knife is configured.
 - Use 'knife solo cook ec2-user@localhost -i ~/.ssh/mykey' to apply the chef-client address to /etc/hosts.